 The Department of Pathology and Immunology at Washington University School of Medicine and St Louis Children’s Hospital offers a one-year fellowship in pediatric pathology.
-The fellowship is accredited by the ACGME, and is designed to meet the needs of individuals interested in a career in either academic pathology or private practice.
+The fellowship is accredited by the ACGME and is designed to meet the needs of individuals interested in a career in either academic pathology or private practice.

-Our first pediatric pathology fellow entered the program in July, 1995.
+Our first pediatric pathology fellow entered the program in July 1995.
 Since then, the program has had 15 fellows, including 6 residents from our own residency training program and 9 residents from residency programs throughout the United States.

 The training program consists of 12 months of supervised experience in diagnostic pediatric pathology, including surgical and autopsy pathology, with sign-out responsibilities.
-Experience in laboratory medicine, molecular diagnostics, cytogenetics, FISH, immunohistochemistry, electron microscopy, and other special techniques is part of the program.
+Experience in laboratory medicine, molecular diagnostics, cytogenetics, FISH, immunohistochemistry, electron microscopy and other special techniques is part of the program.
 Participation in research projects is emphasized.
 The program uses the facilities of St Louis Children’s Hospital and Barnes-Jewish Hospital at Washington University Medical Center, a large, referral, quaternary case hospital system.
 There are approximately 3,500 pediatric surgical and 140 perinatal/pediatric autopsy cases per year, including fetopsies.
 An individual fellow’s background or interest can be accommodated by elective rotations.

 Applicants must have an MD degree (or foreign equivalent with ECFMG certification) and 3 to 4 years training in anatomic or anatomic and clinical pathology in an ACGME accredited program.

 Applications for the 2021-2022 academic year are currently being accepted, apply here fellowships.path.wustl.edu/.

 NOTE: A 2019-2020 and 2020-2021 position is still available.
 Please email Kim Green to inquire.